Ramsai26/Skilllync_Python_with_cantera/Senstivity_Analysis_methane.md

 Your program should be parametric, It is should be intuitive and easy to obtain 'n' number of sensitive reactions with respect to the asked parameter, by simply changing a number.

+# Answer

+# Aim: Find the 10 most sensitive reactions out of the first 100 reactions

+As per GRI mechanism there are 325 total reactions present in that were finding 10 most sensitive reactions for first 100 reactions

+So here we need to use some new class to acquire the first 100 reactions from the gri

+# Context:

+In reaction mechanism there are multiple elementary reaction that takes place which results in creation of Intermediate species until it reaches the chemical equilibrum.
+So depending upon the elementary reaction operating conditions we can know how fastly combustion takes place can be known.

+So simply altering the parameters of the operating conditions changes the outcome of the  reactions.
+So here by doing sensitive analysis we can find what are the sensitive reaction which ate easily manipulated by temperature,pressure or mass fractions etc

 ```python
 import sys